 - Identification of scientific solutions to meet customer needs

 - Calibration of airborne passive microwave sensors

 - Microwave radiative transfer modelling and retrieval

 Dave leads the Customer Applications group within Weather Science.
 The work of the group is diverse including conducting research and developing applications to enable the operational provision of services to customers to help them manage the impact of weather on their business.

 Areas of focus include:

-More details on each are available from the Customer Applications team pages.
+More details on each are available from the Applied weather science.